-This page includes guidance for using some of RIT's supported academic technology to implement your course.
+This page includes information on using some of RIT's supported academic technology to implement your course.
 Faculty may choose to use an academic technology that is not listed on this page, but they would be responsible for supporting it and ensuring that students can access course activities on an ongoing basis.

 For an overview of completing common tasks in myCourses, view the myCourses Quick Reference guide.
 Note that the quick reference does not cover the Quiz tool.
 Links to Quiz documentation are provided below.

-The myCourses Quiz tool is used to conduct simple quiz assessments.
+The myCourses Quizzes tool is used to conduct simple quiz assessments.
 Common question types include true/false, multiple choice, and written open response.
-The quiz tool is capable of integrating with the myCourses grades tool.
+The quizzes tool is capable of integrating with the myCourses grades tool.

 The myCourses Rubrics tool can help you be more consistent in your grading by evaluating assignment or discussion activity based on predefined criteria.
 Rubrics can also provide students with feedback on areas of strength and that need improvement.

 The Class Progress tool provides a dashboard with details of each student's progress within a course.
-Key things about a student that the faculty can view are grades, total content topics viewed, discussion participation, assignment submissions, quiz submissions, and login history.
+Key things the faculty can view about a student are grades, total content topics viewed, discussion participation, assignment submissions, quiz submissions, and login history.

 The homepage of your course is the first page a student will see.
 A homepage is made up of multiple widgets arranged in a multi-column layout.
-The default home page contains information that is helpful to all courses, such RIT policies, announcements and updates areas, and the course calendar.
-However, you may wish to customize your home page to include different or custom widgets, or change the placement of widgets.
+The default home page contains information that is helpful to all courses, such RIT policies and, announcements and updates areas, and the course calendar.
+The main navigation bar (navbar) includes links to myCourses tools and integrations.
+You can customize both the homepage and the navigation bar.

 Faculty can copy/import course components from another one of their courses or from a colleague's course.This is helpful if you teach multiple sections of the same course or if multiple faculty teaching the same course will be using the same materials.
 Note that you must have the Instructor, Support Staff, or Course Copy Access role on both the original course and your destination to copy components so colleagues may need to add you through the Classlist tool.